 "With what?"
 Spencer asks.
 "Don't tell me you know how to make a bomb with a stick of chewing gum."
 Wow, the first ever MacGyver joke was actually in the first ever episode of MacGyver.
 That's actually kind of impressive.

-Notable mention goes to Shirou Amada from Mobile Suit Gundam: MS 08th Team.
-His team uses highly limited production RX-79(G)s made from leftover high spec parts of the namesake RX-78 Gundam, so spare parts for repairs are limited.
-Unfortunately enough, his mobile suit gets turned into a heap of junk.
-Rather than using the spare parts, which weren't enough anyway, he uses parts from normal military things such as jeeps, helicopters, and tanks to rebuild his RX-79(G) into the EZ-8, which performs *BETTER* than the RX-79(G).
+Notable mention goes to Shirou Amada from Mobile Suit Gundam: The 08th MS Team.
+His team uses highly limited production RX-79(G) Gundam Ground Types made from leftover high-spec parts of the namesake RX-78, so spare parts for repairs are limited.
+Unfortunately, his mobile suit gets turned into a heap of junk.
+So, rather than use the spare parts (which weren't enough anyway), he salvaged parts from normal military vehicles such as jeeps, helicopters, and tanks to rebuild his RX-79(G) into the Ez-8, which surprisingly performs better than the RX-79(G).

 Important to note that the new Gundam only had slightly improved performance due to the removal of some armor and the chest-mounted weapons, which freed up space and weight for an improved reactor at the cost of the multi-launcher, a Gatling gun, and added protection.

 At the end of Gundam 00 season 1, Setsuna F. Seiei disappears after his Gundam Exia is all but destroyed... then reappears 4 years later, having repaired the Gundam all by himself, with scraps replacing missing or heavily-damaged armor, a large cape covering a missing arm, and a glowing red eye on the missing side of its face earning it the Fan Nickname Termin-Exia or Exia-Two-face